unclegoki/alx-low_level_programming/README.md

-This is a repo to store all my C projects
+This is the readme file for the Variadic functions project.